 – The Brontes

-Famous throughout the world as the home of the Bronte Sisters, the small and simply beautiful town of Haworth is like stepping back in time.
+Famous throughout the world as the home of the Bronte Sisters, the beautiful town of Haworth is like stepping back in time.
 This quaint, hilly town with its cobbled streets, boutique shops, tea rooms, apothecaries and Railway Children-style train station is a literary mecca.
 Visitors flock from all over to see The Parsonage Museum where the three sisters, Charlotte, Emily and Anne Bronte, wrote their novels including Jane Eyre, Wuthering Heights and The Tenant of Wildfell Hall to name a few.

 The parsonage where they lived and wrote novels and poetry at night, has been turned into a very well run and perfectly maintained shrine to these literary giants.
 You can see the writing desks, the needlework boxes, the clothes and the furniture of these petite ladies aswell as diaries, drawings and letters of the talented trio.
 In addition there are paintings by their wayward but hugely gifted brother Branwell who painted the only known picture of the three sisters together.
-Visit The Parsonage (a registered charity) and imagine what hard life was like in the 1800s in rural Yorkshire.
+Visit The Parsonage and imagine what hard life was like in the 1800s in rural Yorkshire.
 The Bronte Sisters’ final resting place is within vaults of the neighbouring church, where their father, Patrick Bronte, preached.